MaksimZinovev/tau-tools-demo/py-tavern-api/readme.md

 - make sure your  yaml test is  called `test_x.tavern.yaml`, where `x` should be a description of the contained tests

+- edit conftest.py and replace my API keys with yours:

 I used  dotenv to inject my API keys in tests, so you will need to disable this section in  conftest.py: